this post does contain affiliate links but as always all thoughts & suggestions are from my experience

 - The Meals: Last but defiantly not the least the actual food itself.
-Leave what you can for as long as you can frozen.
+Leave what you can frozen for as long as you can.
 Or only defrost what you are going to need for that day.
 Keeping the meals frozen ensures that they are not in the Danger Zone for bacteria growth.
 I simply take another meal out of the freezer when I feed.
-So defrosted meal is served in their dog only bowl from their dog meals only container then replaced by a frozen meal to defrost.
-Next keep your meals in their own special containers to avoid confusion.
+So defrosted meal is served in their dog the only bowl from their dog meals only container then replaced by a frozen meal to defrost.
+Next, keep your meals in their own special containers to avoid confusion.
 Make sure they have lids and store them on the bottom shelf in your fridge.
 That way they don’t splash or leak onto any other foods.
 Last and most importantly defrost with care.
-This is the phase were the bad bacteria growth can go wild.
+This is the phase where the bad bacteria growth can go wild.
 Never leave the food out for more than 20 minutes.
 My dogs are extremely food motivated, they take after their mother, so this is never an issue.
 But if it is in your home place in the fridge for later.
-The meals stay good 2 – 3 days in the fridge after defrost.
+The meals stay good 2 – 3 days in the fridge after defrosting.
 They, you know those people, recommend that you always defrost in the fridge.
-That process doesn’t allow enough time between meals for me so I cheat and leave the frozen meals in their containers on th counter for an hour.
-At first this was tough because I wasn’t in the habit of checking to make sure I put the dog food away.
+That process doesn’t allow enough time between meals for me so I cheat and leave the frozen meals in their containers on the counter for an hour.
+At first, this was tough because I wasn’t in the habit of checking to make sure I put the dog food away.
 So some meals did go to the trash.
 I figured out that if I set the kitchen timer before I left the kitchen after meal service the alarm was great at reminding me.

 My Favorite Natural Hacks